Things to do in Wakefield

 It gives shoppers a balance between value and high street must haves, with outlets including Next, Debenhams, Top Shop and Dorothy Perkins.
 Whether you are looking for everyday workwear or something for a special occasion, you can rely on more than 60 stores in the centre.

 Trinity Walk is becoming increasingly popular year-on-year and attracted more than 11 million visitors in 2016, proving that Wakefield is becoming a destination for those who welcome a little retail therapy.
+Both centres are well within reach of the city’s new build homes.

 You can also enjoy the market towns of Pontefract and Castleford or head to Junction 32, the district’s retail outlet village, which offers 60% off high street prices all-year round.
+Junction 32 attracts an impressive 3.8 million visitors every year, benefitting from its close proximity to the M1.

 Sitting just next door to Junction 32 is Xscape, one of only three indoor ski slopes in the country.